-If you’re adding production lines to your facility to increase your production capacity you will also likely need to assess the impact those new lines and potentially the new technology will have on your support areas such as raw material storage, finished good storage, and quality testing.
-When new lines are added to a facility, the facility management team is often focused on finding a location for the new line.
+If you’re adding production lines to your facility to increase your production capacity, you will also likely need to assess the impact those new lines and potentially the new technology will have on your support areas, such as raw material storage, finished good storage, and quality testing.
+When new lines are added to a facility, the facility management team often focuses on finding a location for the new line.
 In this effort, the support spaces can be overlooked until the lines are close to producing products.
 For this reason, the need to add new lines to a facility is a good indicator that it may be time to create or update your master plan to ensure you have the proper support in place as you increase production capacity.

 Efficient flow is critical for any operation.
 If you find that you regularly have to compromise key adjacencies to address space needs, it may be time to step back and assess how these compromises are impacting the efficiency of your operation.

 When a facility is in growth mode, it’s common for spaces that have basic utility needs – such as office and storage space – to be displaced to allow for expansion of key support spaces that have unique utility needs and are more difficult to move.
 This strategy, while not ideal, often provides an adequate short-term solution.
 But over the long term, key support spaces that remain in place will often reach a breaking point when they run out of adjacent space to expand into and the functions that have been displaced will often result in inefficient flows.

 Displacement of support spaces to allow for expansion can clearly indicate that it may be time to develop or update your master plan.
 Proactively planning for the long term lets you have a solution before these spaces reach their breaking point.